samayala22/CS2-KzMapVote/README.md

 - !rtv system with center panel menu
 - !nominate with partial map name matching or using workshop map ID
-- Track other vote count for each map
 - Fetches maps + tier from the CS2KZ global api directly

 ## Building